By: Elviza Diana

 Not only facing regulatory changes but also changes in industry culture and mindset.
 Mardi Minangsari, President of Kaoem Telapak, stated that even though EUDR had an impact on independent oil palm smallholders, it provided an opportunity for better and more sustainable changes in the palm oil industry in Indonesia, including in Jambi Province.

-Mardi Minangsari explained, “EUDRR will impact independent oil palm smallholders.
+Mardi Minangsari explained, “EUDR will impact independent oil palm smallholders.
 However, we don’t need to worry too much.
 On the contrary, we must see this momentum as a step towards improving Indonesia’s more sustainable palm oil commodity.”

 EUDRR encourages taking positive steps towards more environmentally friendly agricultural practices.
 This step is even more critical in a world increasingly conscious of sustainability.
 Mardi Minangsari sees EUDRR as a call to improve product quality and farming practices.